ilkutkutlar/archive-go/README.md

 ## Usage

-Each directory has its own archive file (called `.archive.tar`) that's created when first file is archived.
+Each directory has its own archive file (called `.archive.tar` by default, can be changed with the `-n` flag) that's created when first file is archived.
 That's where all archived files are stored.
 Add file to CWD's archive (without removing the file):

 ```sh
 archive -a file.txt